FC London

-FC London is a Canadian semi-professional soccer club based in London, Ontario.
-The club was founded in 2008 and plays in the League1 Ontario men's and women's divisions.
-The team plays home games at the Portuguese Club of London and the Hellenic Community Centre.
+FC London is a Canadian semi-professional soccer club based in London, Ontario that plays in the men's and women's divisions of League1 Ontario Premier in the Canadian third tier.

 The team was founded in 2008 as Forest City London Soccer Club, and were a member of the Premier Development League from 2009 to 2015; they won the 2012 PDL title, their first championship during this time.
 They re-branded to FC London following their move to League1 Ontario in 2016, being officially named Football Club London.

 In 2017, the club partnered with Toronto FC.
 FC London's youth teams were renamed London TFC, while the senior team retained the name FC London, but changed its colours to red to match those of Toronto FC.

 History

 Founded in 2008, Forest City London joined the Premier Development League in 2009.
 In their first season, they had to split home matches between four stadiums. and played their first ever game on May 29, 2009, against Cleveland Internationals.
 London won the game 2–1, with the first goal in franchise history being scored by Kevin Zimmermann.